What is game-based learning?

 With all of these possible elements to include in your game, it is important to strike the right balance between skill and challenge.
 People have a high degree of concentration and happiness during games due to a something called flow.
 Mihály Csíkszentmihályi’s flow model shows that an optimum channel exists where the difficulty of challenge is mapped to an appropriate skill level.

 If the player is presented with an activity that is too difficult and they don’t possess a high enough skill level they will become anxious.
 On the other hand, if their skill level is high but the challenge is easy, they will quickly become bored.
 Flow has to be carefully managed so the player remains completely focused on the activity without falling into the anxious or bored zones.

 How do you create games?

 The barriers of implementing a game-based learning solution are declining rapidly.
 Traditionally, game development was expensive due to high software costs and the specialised roles (such as game programmers) required to build them.
 This meant that only the large budgets of the military and aviation business saw major game-based learning deployments.

 However, this has now changed with the software used to build games becoming much cheaper and in most cases free.
 In addition, visual programming (using a menu system to program rather than having to write code) has made the building of games an attainable pursuit.
 The software used to create games are called ‘Game Engines’ and a list of popular engines is provided below:

 |Unity||High||2D, 3D, VR|

-Most game engines also have a scripting component, so that an advanced programmer can ‘get under the hood’ and customise the game even further.
-The high-end game engines have a steeper learning curve with a sophisticated user interface that allows the creation of VR and Augmented (AR) reality experiences.
+Most game engines also have a scripting component, so programmers can ‘get under the hood’ and customise the game even further.
+The high-end game engines have a steeper learning curve with a sophisticated user interface that allows the creation of virtual (VR) and augmented (AR) reality experiences.